Thursday, September 12, 2019

 Charles "Chuck" Nichols ran a Tastee Freeze franchise (still serving the "Big Tee Burger"), which closed every winter when ice cream lost its appeal.
 Nichols renegotiated the lease with the building's owner and turned the space into a burger business to operate year-round.
 To attract teens from nearby Taft High School, he dubbed the restaurant "Big-T Burger."

 On the last day of business, before Nichols was forced to close Big-T Burger, he told his sons to be at their "very best."
-He adhered to the 'always do your best' philosophy himself and ingrained it in his employees.
+He adhered to the 'always do your best' philosophy and ingrained it in his employees.

 Chuck Nichols of Park Ridge died on October 26, 2003, at 89 years old.